-1) The first-line treatment is oral prednisone 1 to 2 mg/kg/d; it may be combined with oral cyclophosphamide 1.5 to 2 mg/kg/d.
+1) The first-line treatment is oral prednisone 1 to 2 mg/kg/d; it may be combined with rituximab, oral cyclophosphamide 1.5 to 2 mg/kg/day, or mycophenolate mofetil.
 The maximum duration of treatment is 4 to 6 weeks before a second-line treatment is introduced.
 Remission is achieved in ~70% of patients, for whom very slow tapering of prednisone is recommended.

-2) Second-line treatments include rituximab, azathioprine, vincristine, mycophenolate mofetil, cyclosporine (INN ciclosporin), intravenous immunoglobulin, cladribine.
+2) Second-line treatments also include azathioprine, vincristine, cyclosporine (INN ciclosporin), intravenous immunoglobulin.